Spain’s top 10 exports accounted for 55.9% of the overall value of its global shipments.

 Please note that the results listed above are at the 2-digit Harmonized Tariff System code level.

-See also Spain’s Top 10 Exports, Spain’s Top Import Partners, Fastest-Growing Spanish Export Products and Highest Value Spanish Export Products
+See also Spain’s Top 10 Imports, Spain’s Top Trading Partners, Highest Value Spanish Import Products and Highest Value Spanish Export Products

 Zepol’s company summary highlights by country.
 Accessed on March 29, 2016